 Avoiding milk products involves more than just leaving the cheese off your sandwich.
 It may also mean leaving off the deli meat if it was cut with the same equipment used to slice the cheese.
 Even miniscule amounts of casein may be enough to trigger a reaction.
 In people who are allergic, the level of sensitivity varies from person to person.
 Some individuals might be able to tolerate small amounts of milk, especially if the milk is baked or cooked in items.
 However, for most individuals, strict avoidance is best since the amount of milk may not be consistent between products from different manufacturers or even between batches from the same manufacturer.

 Giving up milk doesn't have to mean giving up calcium.
-Because even people who drink milk often don't get enough calcium in their diets, many other foods -- including juices, cereals, and rice and soy drinks -- are now enriched with calcium.
+Because even people who drink milk often don't get enough calcium in their diets, many other foods -- including juices, cereals, almond milk, and rice and soy drinks -- are now enriched with calcium.
 Vegetables including kale, spinach, and broccoli are good sources of calcium as well.

 Whenever you're selecting packaged foods, always check the label for milk ingredients -- even with foods like luncheon meats and candy.